GET MY FREE E-BOOK HERE

 How do I find the owner of a vacant house?

-Pull the parcel record from your county tax assessor's site using the property address.
+Pull the parcel record from your county tax assessor site using the property address.
 That gives you the legal owner name and their mailing address.
 If the mailing address differs from the property address, the owner is absentee.
 Then skip-trace the name through your MLS public-records tool, a service like PropStream, or a title rep to find a phone number and confirm contact info.

 How many vacant homes are there in the United States?